Your Kids Are Going to Need Therapy (and it’s okay)

 In an increasingly complex world, countless ways to harm a child exist.
 Some are within our control, but most are not.
 You missed a few soccer games because your boss required you to work late.
 You once made an off-hand comment about too much materialism in the world while shopping with your daughter on Black Friday.
 Your son watched porn with his friends when he was eight.
 Your daughter’s birth necessitated a cesarean delivery.

 Before your children were born, it was written in the story that they would experience psychological and emotional distress, regardless of your efforts.
 That’s because parenting is impossible, allowing no possibility of getting it exactly right.
-Parenting today is too complex, too dynamic, and too messy to be otherwise.
+Parenting today is too complex, dynamic, and messy to be otherwise.

 Here’s how Achaan Chaa, the Thai meditation master, described this idea: